Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Amplitude analysis

 The efficiency model is determined separately for~\Bz and~\Bs decays, using simulated samples generated uniformly within the phase space of the considered $m_{\Kpm\pimp}$ region.
 These simulated samples are further subdivided by data-taking year and hardware-trigger category.
 Nonuniformities in these distributions arise from the detector geometry, trigger and tracking algorithms, PID selections, and other background-rejection requirements such as those imposed on the~BDT classifier to discriminate against combinatorial background.
 The efficiency map is subsequently calibrated with control samples to account for differences between data and simulation arising in the aforementioned effects.

 The hardware-trigger efficiency correction is calculated using pions from~\mbox{\decay{\Dz}{\Km\pip}} decays, arising from promptly produced~\mbox{\decay{\Dstarp}{\Dz [\to\Km\pip]\pip}} decays, and affects two disjoint subsets of the selected candidates: those where the trigger requirements were satisfied by hadronic calorimeter deposits as a result of the signal decay and those where the requirements were satisfied only by deposits from the rest of the event.
 In the first case, the probability to satisfy the trigger requirements is calculated using calibration data as a function of the transverse energy of each final-state particle of a given species, the dipole-magnet polarity, and the hadronic calorimeter region.
 In the second subset, a smaller correction is applied following the same procedure, to account for the requirement that these tracks did not activate the hardware trigger.
+The effect of overlapping energy clusters deposited in the hadronic calorimeter causing an erroneous trigger decision is also corrected using the procedure developed for Refs.~\cite{LHCb-PAPER-2014-035,LHCb-PAPER-2014-036}.

 Prompt~\mbox{\decay{\jpsi}{\mup \mun}} decays provide a calibration of the tracking efficiency~\cite{LHCb-DP-2013-002}, by comparing the performance of the track-finding algorithm including all subdetectors to that obtained when excluding information from at least one subdetector.
 This calibration is determined as a function of the track $p$ and $\eta$, as well as the multiplicity of the event, and is assumed to factorise with respect to the tracks of the final-state particles so that the efficiency for each track is multiplied to form the overall efficiency.
 The PID efficiency is calculated from calibration data corresponding to the~\mbox{\decay{\Dstarp}{\Dz [\to\Km\pip]\pip}} decay, where pions and kaons can be identified without the use of PID information~\cite{LHCb-PUB-2016-021}.
 The PID efficiencies for the background-subtracted pions and kaons are parametrised in bins of their $p$ and $\pt$, as well as the number of tracks in the event.
 Corrections to the signal efficiency of the BDT that suppresses combinatorial background are determined with the \sPlot technique~\cite{Pivk:2004ty,sweights}.
 Input variables to the classifier from simulation are calibrated to match those of background-subtracted data, whose weights derive from fits to the~\Bds-candidate mass.